Dotnetkashi/DotnetCore_Clean_Architecture/README.md

-# DotnetCore_Clean_Architecture
-.Net core with microservice
+Clean architecure with microservices and design pattern